t73fde/sx/sxhtml/README.md

-# sxhtml - Generate HTML from S-Expressions
+# SxHTML - Generate HTML from S-Expressions

 HTML can be represented as a symbolic expression, also called [s-expression](https://en.wikipedia.org/wiki/S-expression)